geethaprakash0803/design-and-analysis-of-cable-stayed-bridges/README.md

 ## About

 Cable-stayed bridges are a type of long-span bridge where the deck is directly supported by cables connected to towers.
-This project includes modelling, analysis, and design results for such a bridge using appropriate engineering tools and methods. ([IJSREM][1])
+This project includes modelling, analysis, and design results for such a bridge using appropriate engineering tools and methods.

 ## Tools & Software

-* STAAD.Pro (or similar structural analysis software)
+* STAAD.Pro
 * Microsoft PowerPoint
 * PDF viewers/readers